 Probably you won’t fall in love with We Are What We Eat, but you won’t hate it either.
 What matters the most is that the shots themselves are beautiful, the potential for future movies created by Sam Toller (and maybe together with the same team, minus the school teacher) is great: after all, we’re talking about a movie made by a 16 years old that’s better than half the zombie shorts I’ve seen in my life (and I’ve seen a lot).

-The zombie movie We Are What We Eat will have it’s premiere at Seattle’s NFFTY 2012 and hopefully will get more exposure at other film festivals, since it deserves it, especially as an encouragement for the your writer/director and the promising young actors.
-So if you have the chance, check this movie out!
+The zombie movie We Are What We Eat will have it’s premiered at Seattle’s NFFTY, and you can find more information about it on IMDB.
+So if you have the chance, check this movie out, as an encouragement for the young writer/director and the promising young actors.